onemaria/Basic-BioTools/README.md

 # Basic-BioTools
-A basic package to transcribe, translate and calculate the GC content of a DNA sequence
+A basic set of functions to transcribe, translate and calculate the GC content of a DNA sequence